The Ultimate List of Webinar Statistics for 2023

 As many as 60% of webinars list nurturing relationships as their primary goal when hosting such events.

 7. As many as 61% of companies use webinars for marketing their products and services through content marketing.

 Content marketing is as popular as ever.

-As many as 61% of companies are using webinars and other various forms of content marketing for their business, allowing them to reach their business objectives.
+As many as 61% of companies use webinars and other forms of content marketing for their business, allowing them to reach their business objectives.

 Getting people to register for a webinar isn’t as easy as it used to be.

 You can’t just paste a link anywhere and expect people to register for an online event.

 Having marketing websites drive registrants to an event can be a positive aspect for those hosting events as it gives their potential clients more exposure to what they do and increases the number of people who sign up.

 9. Almost three out of 10 people attend webinars they register for on the same day of the event.